|Values are valid only on day of printing.|

-This test represents the coupling of IDOAU / Drug Abuse Survey, Urine with an automatic confirmation of all positive results by the definitive assay available and described elsewhere (eg, AMPHU / Amphetamines Confirmation, Urine).
+This test represents the coupling of UDOA / Drug Abuse Survey, Urine with an automatic confirmation of all positive results by the definitive assay available and described elsewhere (eg, AMPHU / Amphetamines Confirmation, Urine).

 Detecting drug abuse involving alcohol, amphetamines, barbiturates, benzodiazepines, cocaine, methadone, opiates, phencyclidine, and tetrahydrocannabinol

 This test is intended to be used in a setting where the test results can be used definitively to make a diagnosis

 The test does not screen for drug classes other than those listed above.
 More comprehensive screening is available using the serum or urine drug screens (DSS / Drug Screen, Prescription/OTC, Serum or PDSU / Drug Screen, Prescription/OTC, Urine).

 For situations where chain-of-custody is required, a Chain-of-Custody Kit (Supply T282) is available.

 Ethanol: 10 mg/dL